taoensso/carmine/README.md

 => ["PONG" "OK" "bar"]
 ```

 Note that sending multiple commands at once like this will employ [pipelining](http://redis.io/topics/pipelining).
-The replies will be queued server-side and returned all at once as a seq.
+The replies will be queued server-side and returned all at once as a vector.

 If the server responds with an error, an exception is thrown: